Find Training for Your Next Career!

 All lineworkers work with a variety of colored wires and cables, so you’ll need to have excellent color vision, no matter your specialty.
 You’ll want to form excellent mechanical, technical, and troubleshooting skills; these areas will be called upon multiple times a day.
 Heavy tools, cables, and equipment are part of the job, so lineworkers need to be physically strong.
 And because you may have to remain in the same position for extended periods of time, you should have a good amount of physical stamina.

-How to Become a Lineworker
+How to Become a Lineman

 Lineworkers of all specialty areas have essentially the same educational path: